michaelwodka/blog/_posts/2018-08-27-how-to-create-and-host-a-website-for-free.markdown

 ![image tooltip here]({{page.imgurl1|relative_url}})

 Nowadays, creating your own website is a relatively simple task.
 Gone are the days of learning HTML and figuring out how to host a website on a server.
 Now there are a multitude of website-building services such as [**Wix**](https://www.wix.com/), [**Squarespace**](https://www.squarespace.com/), and [**Weebly**](https://www.weebly.com/).
-Even if you're not tech-saavy and just need to quickly build a website, these options can be very enticing given their drag-and-drop user interfaces, variety of sleek designs, and simple deployment methods.
+Even if you're not tech-savvy and just need to quickly build a website, these options can be very enticing given their drag-and-drop user interfaces, variety of sleek designs, and simple deployment methods.

 However, the huge downside to these website-building services is that they can be quite costly over time ($5-$25 per month depending on your feature set), and if you ever want to migrate your website to your own server or another website builder, you are basically starting from scratch.